 Rambunctious play time, especially in puppies, can cause the participating dogs to breath very rapidly, which may trigger hiccups.

 Stress may also trigger hiccups, since panting is a coping mechanism for dogs that are in distress.
 It should be noted, though, that other 'oral' behaviors, such as lip licking and yawning, are more commonly seen stress behaviors than hiccuping.

-If feeding your dog sticky syrups isn't something you are able to do, you can try giving your dog a small amount of water to drink.
+You can try giving your dog a small amount of water to drink.
 Just be sure that they drink it slowly and calmly.
 You can also try gently massaging their chest area.
 This can help calm your dog down, especially if they completely relax on their back, like when getting belly rubs.
 Finally, if your dog gulps their food and water, consider feeding multiple, small meals a day as opposed to just one or two meals.
 You can also implement slow feed bowls and puzzle feeders to help slow down your dog at mealtime.

 When Should You Be Concerned By Your Dog's Hiccups?

 Hiccups in dogs can be benign if they happen on occasion and stop almost as quickly as they start.
 If, however, your dog begins to develop regular, prolonged hiccups, especially in conjunction with other symptoms, you should consider checking with your vet.
 Symptoms such as coughing, sneezing, and/or heavy/trouble breathing when at rest in conjunction with hiccups may be indicative of a heart or a respiratory problem.
 If you see vomiting or diarrhea, that may be indicative of a gastrointestinal issue, such as an intestinal parasite.